frederickk/b-b-b-b-beat/README.md

 B-B-B-B-Beat
 ---

-v0.8.1
+v0.9.2

 A repeater inspired by [Ableton's Beat Repeat](https://www.ableton.com/en/blog/guide-beat-repeat-quantize-courses/) for [Norns](https://monome.org/norns), with some added glitchy inspiration from [MASF Possessed](https://www.youtube.com/results?search_query=masf+possessed)/[MWFX Judder](https://www.youtube.com/results?search_query=mwfx+judder).

-This script uses live audio for all of its beat repeating magic!
+This script uses live audio or samples for all of its repeating magic!
+Read more about the different modes in the [guide](./GUIDE.md#modes).

-This script is getting closer and more stable to be a 1.0.
-I've added some additional params to manage the glitchy aspects.
-Further testing is required and I'm also looking to add some features before an official release.
-So, I'm releasing this here to gather feedback and bugs as I inch my way towards a 1.0.0.

 ![B-B-B-B-Beat UI](.assets/b-b-b-b-beat.gif)